Anas-The-Developer/css-beginner-projects/README.md

 Made Two Websites to practice CSS Display

 ### 10 - CSS Design Agency
-Made a very beautiful website by using all CSS I have learned
+Made a very beautiful website by using all CSS I have learned so fat

 ### 11 - Student Dashboard
-Made a Student Dashboard by implementing all CSS I have learned
+Made a Student Dashboard by implementing all CSS I have learned so far

 ### 12 - Blog Article
 Made my simple blog article by colours , fonts , floats , box models etc

+### 13 - Product Landing Page
+Made a beautiful Product Landing Website by using all CSS I have learned so far

 **## 🎯 Purpose